sirixdb/sirixdb.github.io/transactional-cursor-api.md

             new DescendantAxis(thirdRtx, IncludeSelf.YES), new NameFilter(thirdRtx, "location"))));
 ```

+Note and beware of the different transactional cursors as constructor parameters (all opened on the same revision).

 #### Predicate Axis
 In order to test for a predicate for instance select all nodes which have a child element with name "foo" you could use: